shundhammer/qdirstat/doc/stats/Overflow-Area.md

 Going one directory level up, we get this histogram, and this is an entirely different matter:

-The automatic for determining the histogram boundaries decided on displaying P0
-..
-P87.
-This does make sense to have the most important part of the distribution between Q1 (P25) and Q3 (P75) in view.
+The heuristics for determining the histogram boundaries decided on displaying P0 to P87.
+This does make sense in order to have the most important part of the distribution between Q1 (P25) and Q3 (P75) in view.

 But on the other hand, it cuts off 13% of all files (13 percentiles), the range